redburning/Entropy/README.md

 # Entropy
 ## 1 Introduction
  The toolbox contains implementations of the most popular Shannon entropies, including the calculation of entropy, joint entropy, conditional entropy, mutual information, joint mutual information and conditional mutual information.
-The toolbox only supports discrete distributions, as for continuous data, we should do discretization beforhand. **One of the advantages of this package is that it is suitable for high-dimensional data, i.e. it can be used to calculate the joint entropy and joint mutual information of many variables**.
+The toolbox only supports discrete distributions, as for continuous data, we should do discretization beforhand. <font color=#0099ff>One of the advantages of this package is that it is suitable for high-dimensional data, i.e. it can be used to calculate the joint entropy and joint mutual information of many variables</font>.

 ## 2 Examples
 ### 2.1 Calculation of entropy.